Shopify/quilt/packages/react-form/README.md

 You can use `useDynamicList` with `useForm` in two ways:

 You can directly pass one or several dynamic lists within `fields`.
 But note that the `reset` function returned by `useForm` won't reset the dynamic list to its initial value.
 It will only reset the value of each field for each item.
-So for example if you remove an item, clicking on reset won't re-add it.
-Plus the adding or removing a field won't make the form dirty.
-The form will only be dirty if you edit the value of one item's field.
+So, if you remove an item, clicking on reset won't re-add it.
+Plus, adding or removing a field won't make the form dirty.
+The form will only be dirty if you edit the value of an item's field.

 ```tsx
 const {fields} = useDynamicList<Card>([], emptyCardFactory);